-The Restricted Reserve Fund includes donor directed funds, each for a specific purposes designated by the donor.
+The Restricted Reserve Fund includes donor directed funds, each externally restricted for a specific purpose designated by the donor.
 The Board has no discretion over the purpose for which these funds may be used.
 The Restricted Reserve Fund is made up of the following: